SESYNC-ci/online-data-with-R-lesson/docs/_slides/api.md

 {:.output}

-The data frame extracted here does not recognize that the first row is a header, resulting in all columns being classified as character.
+Notice that the data frame extracted here does not recognize that the first row is a header, resulting in all columns being classified as character.
 This is a typical situation when parsing Web content.
-You can try to fix this problem as an optional exercise.
 {:.notes}

 ===